LaurentRDC/crystals/README.rst

 .. [#] Hamelryck, T., Manderick, B. *PDB parser and structure class implemented in Python*.
 Bioinformatics 19: 2308–2310 (2003)

+Atomic weights are reported in the following publication:

+.. [#] Meija, J., Coplen, T., Berglund, M., et al. (2016).
+Atomic weights of the elements 2013 (IUPAC Technical Report).
+       Pure and Applied Chemistry, 88(3), pp. 265-291.
+Retrieved 30 Nov.
+2016, doi:10.1515/pac-2015-0305

 Aknowledgements
 ===============

 This package depends on the work of some amazing people.
-Of note are the `spglib contributors <https://github.com/atztogo/spglib>`_
+Of note are the `spglib contributors <https://github.com/atztogo/spglib>`_.

 Support / Report Issues
 =======================